yassienAbdillahi/yassienAbdillahi/README.md

-# Hi there, Yassien here 👋
+# Hi, Yassien here 👋
 ## Software Developer

 ###Skills

+Languages:
 - HTML
 - CSS
 - JavaScript

+Soft-skills:
+-
 <!--
 **yassienAbdillahi/yassienAbdillahi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.